Tye Leung Schulze: Employment

 In 1901, Leung was saved from an arranged marriage to an older Montana man by Donaldina Cameron, who led the Presbyterian Mission Home in San Francisco.
 At the Mission, Leung learned to speak English, converted to Christianity, and helped Cameron and local police rescue Chinese slaves and prostitutes from brothels.
 She also served as an interpreter for the Mission.
-She touched girls from Chinatown in the courts, thus becoming widely respected in local courts.
+She interpreted for girls from Chinatown in the courts, thus becoming widely respected in local courts.
 Leung worked for the Mission Home for about nine years, and developed a close relationship with Cameron.
 Cameron nicknamed her “Tiny” because Leung stood a little over four feet tall.
 In 1910, when the Angel Island immigration station opened, Cameron recommended Leung to take a job at the Angel Island Immigration Station as an interpreter for Chinese immigrants.

 Leung was the first Chinese American to pass the civil service examinations and she was hired to work as an assistant to the matron at the Angel Island Immigration Station.
 The matron who received her commission from Washington, D.C., previously came from the Immigration Bureau on Ellis Island.
 Leung was also the first Chinese woman to be appointed by the federal government.
 At Angel Island, she would work with Chinese immigrants who were detained for physical examinations and interrogation upon their arrival.
 When interviewed about her experience working at Angel Island, Leung said:

 “Dull?—never.
 Always sitting there listening to my countrymen.
 I listen for little scraps about the great new movement over the sea, that is setting them free over there as I have been set free here.”

 After losing her job at Angel Island due to her marriage with Charles Schulze, Leung spent many years providing interpretation and social services to San Francisco's Chinatown residents.
 For a year, she worked at the Chinese Tea Garden.
 She served as an administrative clerk, bookkeeper, and social worker at the San Francisco Chinese Hospital to support her family.
 Beginning in 1926 for 20 years, Leung went to work as a night-shift PBX operator for the Pacific Telephone's China Exchange in Chinatown, a higher-class job for women at the time.
 She facilitated the lives of many Chinese Americans by connecting them with lawyers, courts, and immigration services.
 As a telephone operator, she had to memorize telephone numbers for everyone and every store in Chinatown.
 She became respected across Chinatown for her skills and connections in assisting Chinese Americans.
 Leung's son, Fred, recalled that “she was always asked to interpret.
 GI brides, immigration, court cases.
 She never refused to help.”

 In 1946, Leung was hired by the Immigration Office to work as an interpreter for a year.
 Since the War Brides Act of 1945 was enacted, lifting the temporary ban on Asian immigration, many Chinese wives were joining their husbands in the United States, creating the need for translators.

 For members of the Chinese community in San Francisco, Leung also offered her translation services.
 These translations helped to make her a community fixture.